anis-agwan/MyReading-App/README.md

 # MyReading-App Project

-This React App is the final assessment project for Udacity's React Fundamentals course.
+This React App is a project for Udacity's React Nanodegree.

 ## About the App
 The project was started with a template providing a static example of the CSS and HTML markup that was needed, but without any of the React code that was needed to complete the project.
 I aimed to add interactivity to the app by refactoring the static code in the template.